Mika Nurmela

-Mika Nurmela (born 26 December 1971) is a Finnish former professional footballer who played as a midfielder.
-He is the sporting director of Finnish Ykkönen club AC Oulu.
-His son Anselmi Nurmela is also a professional footballer.
+Mika Nurmela (born 26 December 1971) is a Finnish football coach and former professional footballer, who played as a midfielder or winger.
+He is currently the sporting director of AC Oulu.

+After his playing career, he also worked as the sporting director of his hometown club AC Oulu, when they played in Ykkönen in 2010s.

+Club career

+While playing for Heerenveen in Eredivisie during the 1999–2000 season, Nurmela was awarded for the joint-most assists of the season with 12 contributions.

 International

 Nurmela was capped 71 times for the Finland national team, scoring four goals.
 He ended his international career in January 2008.

+Personal life

+His son Anselmi Nurmela is also a professional footballer who plays for OLS.